5/14/2019

 Management of SDS

-Sudden death syndrome varies in severity from area to area, and from field to field.
+Sudden death syndrome varies in severity from area to area and from field to field.
 Therefore, growers must clearly understand the extent of SDS infection in each of their fields to effectively manage the disease.
 This requires scouting fields when disease symptoms are present, ideally using GPS tools to map SDS-prone areas.
-Such maps could be overlayed with yield maps to reveal the extent of yield losses from SDS.
+Such maps could be overlaid with yield maps to reveal the extent of yield losses from SDS.

 Once the scope of the problem is documented, a combination of crop management practices can help minimize the damage from SDS.
 These include selecting SDS-tolerant varieties, controlling SDS and SCN using effective seed treatments, planting the most problematic fields last, managing SCN, improving field drainage, reducing compaction, evaluating tillage systems, and reducing other stresses on the crop.